Will & Grace

-Parents need to know that this popular Manhattan-set sitcom about best friends/roommates addresses homosexuality frankly and matter-of-factly (albeit with some stereotyping), though not graphically.
+Parents need to know that Will & Grace is a popular Manhattan-set sitcom about best friends/roommates that addresses homosexuality frankly and matter-of-factly (albeit with some stereotyping), though not graphically.
 There's a tremendous amount of innuendo, about half of which has to deal with homosexuality and homosexual sex.
 Drugs and alcohol abuse are frequently treated as a joke, and the characters can be petty and selfish.
 But they're also always there for each other when it really matters, and there's a strong message about the importance of unconditional friendship.

 What's the story?